High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation

 \section{Conceptual Overview of the Cloud-Based High-Throughput Workflow}

 In this section, we introduce a conceptual overview on the AutoRXN workflow.
 We based our hard- and software backbone on Microsoft's cloud computing platform Azure\cite{azure}.
 In particular, Azure Virtual Machines (VMs) and Azure CycleCloud have been extensively used as the computing entry-point and high-performance computing environment.\cite{azurevm,azurecyclecloud} In this environment, we implemented the workflow shown in Figure~\ref{fig:cloud_architecture} that connects three main steps of the AutoRXN workflow: 1) A meta program that orchestrates the high-throughput screening (in our case, the \textsc{SCINE Chemoton}\cite{Moritz2022,unsleber2022} software for first-principles reaction network explorations) with raw data generation by quantum chemistry program packages (such as the open-source \textsc{Serenity} software)\cite{Barton2021}.
-2) An AiiDA\cite{pizzi2016} workflow that executes high-throughput \textit{ab initio} calculations, such as coupled-cluster calculations, to evaluate accurately reaction barriers and reaction energies.\cite{valiev2010,kowalski2021} 3) An AiiDA workflow that executes automated multi-reference calculations (based on fully automated active space selection \cite{Stein2016,Stein2019}) to validate coupled-cluster barriers and energies in the case of a potential multi-configurational reference detection with multi-configurational perturbation theory (implemented in QCMaquis\cite{Keller2015} in concert with ChronusQ \cite{Li2019}).
+2) An AiiDA\cite{pizzi2016} workflow\cite{aiida-nwchemex} that executes high-throughput \textit{ab initio} calculations, such as coupled-cluster calculations, to evaluate accurately reaction barriers and reaction energies.\cite{valiev2010,kowalski2021} 3) An AiiDA workflow\cite{aiida-autocas} that executes automated multi-reference calculations (based on fully automated active space selection \cite{Stein2016,Stein2019}) to validate coupled-cluster barriers and energies in the case of a potential multi-configurational reference detection with multi-configurational perturbation theory (implemented in QCMaquis\cite{Keller2015} in concert with ChronusQ \cite{Li2019}).

-In a later section, we will illustrate our strategy of implementation and explain why steps such as coupled-cluster and multi-reference calculations are implemented as standalone workflows rather than monolithic calculations integrated in the meta program.
-The AiiDA workflows will be made accessible open source through AiiDA registry on GitHub.
-We plan to make the AutoRXN workflow generally available in the future after further testing and validation.
+In Sec.~\ref{methodology}, we will illustrate our strategy of implementation and explain why steps such as coupled-cluster and multi-reference calculations are implemented as standalone workflows rather than monolithic calculations integrated in the meta program.